scottyplunkett/scottyplunkett.github.io/_posts/2017-09-22-erlang-guards-vs-ruby-ternary-operator.markdown

 Just like in our Ruby code with the Ternary, using Guards in Erlang, there are two potential situations (binary condition), the guard `when Threat_Distance <= 25` evaluates to false or it evaluates to true, and we tell our Grunt to behave differently in scenarios when the guard clause evaluates to true.

-In case my 10000 lb. analogy didn't hit you yet: Like Marines standing post, Guards maintain situational (state) awareness and change behavior only when neccesary.
+In case my 10,000lb. analogy didn't hit you yet: Like Marines standing post, Guards maintain situational (state) awareness and allow the program to be evaluated only when their statement evaluates true.

-If only I could have had a few (10 million or so concurrently running) Erlang Guards to watch post for me when I was in Iraq, I bet we could have taken a lot more naps.
-Who doesn't like naps?

 Erlang Guards = Naps